Response of a Kerr black hole to a generic tidal perturbation: Dynamical Love numbers of an extremal Kerr black hole

 Given the above final form for the dynamical tidal response function for generic spin perturbation of extremal Kerr BH, we can calculate the TLNs using the real part of it, which is (see \ref{app_B.2} for further details)

 The explicit forms of $\,_{s}\Tilde{k}^{(0)}_{lm}$ and $\,_{s}\Tilde{k}^{(1)}_{lm}$ are given in \ref{app_B.2}.
 The above expression implies non-zero TLNs for generic perturbations associated with extremal Kerr BH.
-Interestingly, the TLNs are vanishing for axi-symmetric tidal perturbation (see \ref{app_B.3} for other related details).
-This implies that both extremal, as well as non-extremal BHs have vanishing TLNs under axi-symmetric dynamical generic spin perturbations.
-Moreover, alike the non-extremal case, for non-zero spin, the TLNs are not invariant under $s\to-s$ transformation.
+Interestingly, the TLNs are vanishing for axisymmetric tidal perturbation (see \ref{app_B.3} for other related details).
+This implies that both extremal as well as non-extremal BHs have vanishing TLNs under axisymmetric dynamical generic spin perturbations.
+Moreover, similar to the non-extremal case, for non-zero spin, the TLNs are not invariant under $s\to-s$ transformation.
 It remains to be seen if this has any connection to the electric and magnetic parts of the TLNs.